Ashik-Phantom/Data-Science-Mini-Projects/README.md

 # Data Science Mini Projects
- req with mini projects done by me
+ Rep with mini projects related to Data Sciencedone by me

+#Kindly ask me for the html page to run this program